 Phasing Out HCFC Refrigerants To Protect The Ozone Layer.
 A consumer brochure covering what you need to know when servicing or replacing an air conditioner in your home.

 List of Substitutes.
 Substitutes are reviewed on the basis of ozone depletion potential, global warming potential, toxicity, flammability, and exposure potential as described in the final SNAP rule (Significant New Alternatives Policy program).

 History of the ODS Phaseout Program

 Regulations regarding production and importing/exporting of ozone depleting substances are found in 40 CFR part 82.
 These rules, which include the phase-out of production and imports of specific substances, are based on Title VI of the Clean Air Act (CAA) and the Montreal Protocol on Substances that Deplete the Ozone Layer (Montreal Protocol), an international agreement signed by 196 countries.
-For more historic information about the Montreal Protocol and the U.S. strategy to phaseout ODS, please click here.

 The Montreal Protocol and Title VI of the CAA outline specific measures and timetables for reducing production and import of chlorofluorocarbons and ODS.
 The Montreal Protocol does not prohibit the use of CFCs or other ozone-depleting chemicals, only the production or import.
 Stores of CFCs made before the production phase out may be used.
 The Protocol does allow CFC production for essential uses where no substitute is available, or for allowed exemptions.